alankrit-anand/endgem/README.md

   4. The plus-icon can be used to add new contents to a course.
 You need to be logged in to do it.

   5. Sign up with google and fb hasn't been made yet.
-Site's own signup and login system implementing Mongoose-local can be used.
+Site's own signup and login system implementing passport-local can be used.

   6. The download button behaves strangely in mobiles that justs open the file in Google drive instead of downloading it.